Inpatient vs Outpatient Drug Rehab

 2. Privacy and Confidentiality:

-• Ethical Dilemma: Outpatient therapy often occurs in community settings, which can raise concerns about the privacy and confidentiality of patients.
+• Ethical Dilemma: Outpatient therapy often occurs in community settings, raising concerns about patients’ privacy and confidentiality.
 There is a risk that sensitive health information may be inadvertently exposed to family members or others in the community.
 The ethical challenge is maintaining privacy while also ensuring effective communication between healthcare providers and supporting the patient’s needs.

 3. Risk of Relapse and Harm:

 • Ethical Dilemma: Outpatient care is more flexible than inpatient care, but this can also increase the risk of relapse if patients are exposed to situations that trigger substance use.
-The ethical dilemma here is about the responsibility of treatment providers to fully inform patients about the potential risks and to assess whether outpatient therapy is the right choice given the patient’s history and risk factors.
+The ethical dilemma here concerns treatment providers’ responsibility to fully inform patients about potential risks and to assess whether outpatient therapy is the right choice given the patient’s history and risk factors.

 4. Equity in Access to Support: